Online Novel Writing Workshop

 There’s no one way to complete a novel — the journey is about discovering what works for you, your writing style, and the story you want to tell.
 Whether you’ve outlined extensively or are navigating by instinct, Clarion West’s nine-month virtual workshop is designed to guide you from conception to completion of your novel.

-Led by author and Six-Week Workshop instructor Samit Basu, with the support of the Clarion West team, this program is built around finding your unique process.
+Led by an author and veteran Six-Week Workshop instructor and Clarion West team, this program is built around finding and sustaining your unique process.

 This workshop offers:

-- Monthly one-on-one meetings with Samit Basu to help fine-tune your approach and keep you on track.
+• Monthly one-on-one meetings with the instructor to help fine-tune your approach and keep you on track.

 At the end of nine months, you’ll have a complete draft, or a solid roadmap for completing your manuscript.
 From the initial spark to a finished draft, we’re here to support your journey.